-This part of the Alumni website is dedicated to helpful tips, tools and resources that we all come across.
+This part of the Healthy Hearts Peterborough website is dedicated to helpful tips, tools and resources that we all come across.
 These are always vetted to ensure the source is reliable and that the material is publicly available.
 As always you should consult your healthcare team for medical advice.

 Nutrition Diary and Exercise Tracking Application